-The entire process would be overseen by a Commission for Governance, Resourcing and Administration with membership drawn from across the Assembly, Synods, Presbyteries, agencies and Congress.
-It would be supported by a staff team which included a team working across governance, resourcing, change management, business analysis, communications and administration.
-There would also be resources to contract specialist expertise in finance, legal, human resources and technology.
+This entire process would be overseen by a Commission for Governance, Resourcing and Administration, with membership drawn from across the Assembly, Synods, Presbyteries, agencies and Congress.
+It would be supported by a staff team which included a team working across governance, resourcing, project management, change management, business analysis, communications and administration.
+There would also be resources to work collaboratively with the wider councils of the Church and/or contract specialist expertise in finance, legal, human resources and technology to support the feasibility assessment and design and test any implementation roadmap.